-As its name suggests, it is dedicated to St. Vicinio, the first bishop of Sarsina around the 4th century BC, who was an important figure in the process of evangelization of the Ravenna Province.
-The path winds along the places of the life of the Saint, essentially along the Valley of Savio river, between Mount Fumaiolo, the place where the Tiber River rises, and the Adriatic Sea.
+As the name suggests, it is dedicated to St Vicinio or Vicinius, the first bishop of Sarsina in the 4th–5th century, who played an important role in the evangelization of Ravenna province.
+The path winds among the significant places in the saint’s life, essentially following the River Savio valley, between Mount Fumaiolo, the source of the River Tiber, and the Adriatic.

 Hamlets along the Way